joshbegley/nyt-latest/README.md

 https://nytimes.com/2021/06/27/us/death-toll-rises-surfside.html?searchResultPosition=4

 **Surfside’s mayor says search teams ‘don’t have a resource problem, we’ve had a luck problem.’**\
-`Mayor Charles Burkett said that officials were focusing all efforts on search and rescue and that answers about structural problems would come later.`\
+`Mayor Charles W. Burkett said that officials were focusing all efforts on search and rescue and that answers about structural problems would come later.`\
 https://nytimes.com/2021/06/27/us/surfside-luck-search-collapse.html?searchResultPosition=5

 **Talking With Children About Race and Sex**\